ggsavin/voting-games/project-book/_build/html/_sources/voting-game.md

 (game-rewards)=
 #### Rewards

+Reward designing to try to shape behavior and outcomes is very hard, and can usally lead to unintended behavior that still optimizes *cite* (look at inverse RL paper for these citations, use the upside-down helicopter picture)

 The following object is the default reward structure for the game, and it was based on reward structures found in other Werewolf focused papers {cite}`Brandizzi2021RLupusCT, Velikov2021-vt`.

 ```python
 REWARDS = {